Taxes and shipping calculated at checkout

 Western Art Collector’s December 2021 issue featured Nebeker’s two larger-than-life-size bronze statues unveiled in Prescott: If Horses Could Talk and Lest We Forget.
 He has been commissioned to create another larger-than-life-size bronze sculpture for Prescott Regional Airport.
 It will portray Prescott’s own hero, Ernest A. Love, a WWI fighter pilot who was tragically shot down and died in 1919.
 This monumental bronze will be unveiled in late 2022.

 On March 19, 2022, the Phippen Western Art Museum will open a one-man retrospective exhibition of Bill Nebeker’s art.
 If Horses Could Talk: 50 Years of Bill Nebeker Sculpture will include approximately 75 bronze sculptures, historical documents, photos, memorabilia, videos, and collectibles.

-The Booth Western Art Museum, Bosque Arts Center, Briscoe Western Art Museum, Cheyenne Old West Museum, Desert Caballeros Museum, Eiteljorg Museum of American Indians and Western Art, Museum of Western Art in Kerrville, Texas, National Cowboy & Western Heritage Museum, Palm Springs Art Museum, Pearce Museum at Navarro College, Phippen Western Art Museum, Phoenix Art Museum, and Pinedale Museum of the Mountain Man are all proud to have Nebeker’s bronze sculptures in their permanent collections.
+Nebeker’s bronze sculptures are in the permanent collections of the Booth Western Art Museum; Briscoe Western Art Museum; Cheyenne Old West Museum; Desert Caballeros Museum; Eiteljorg Museum of American Indians and Western Art; Museum of Western Art in Kerrville, Texas; National Cowboy & Western Heritage Museum; Palm Springs Art Museum; Pearce Museum at Navarro College; Phippen Western Art Museum; and Phoenix Art Museum.

-Bill Nebeker is represented by Broadmoor Galleries, Colorado Springs, Colorado; Mountain Spirit Gallery, Prescott, Arizona; Texas Treasures Fine Art, Boerne, Texas; and Trailside Galleries–Online.
+Bill Nebeker is represented by the Broadmoor Galleries, Colorado Springs, Colorado; Mountain Spirit Gallery, Prescott, Arizona; Texas Treasures Fine Art, Boerne, Texas; and Trailside Galleries–online.